Jan 10, 2023 | Native Hope

 Native American warriors were awarded a feather when they won a battle or were particularly brave in war.
 When a feather falls to the earth, it is believed to carry all of the bird's energy, and it is perceived as a gift from the sky, the sea, and the trees.
 Feathers may arrive unexpectedly but not without a purpose.

 The Eagle Feather

 Each type of feather represents something different.
 The eagle’s feather, however, is one of the most esteemed.
 In Native culture, the eagle is considered the strongest and bravest of all birds.
 For this reason, its feathers symbolize what is highest, bravest, strongest, and holiest.
+It has strong medicine.

 An eagle's feathers are given to another in honor, and the feathers are displayed with dignity and pride.
 They are handled with great regard.
 In fact, if an eagle feather is dropped during a dance, a special ceremony is performed before picking it up again, and the owner is careful to never drop it again.